ketankartoza/qgis-gea-plugin/docs/src/user/manual/gea-reforestation.md

     ![NICFI Imagery](./img/layer-list-16.png)
     ![NICFI Imagery](./img/layer-list-18.png)

-    8. **Historical Landsat Imagery:** Displays historical Landsat imagery.
+    **9. Historical Landsat Imagery:** Displays historical Landsat imagery.
 Check the relevant checkbox to view historical Landsat imagery.
 The user can use the historical imagery to compare the current and historical imagery differences.

     - **Turn Off Google Imagery/NICFI Imagery to View Landsat Imagery:** In the Layers panel, locate the Google Imagery/NICFI imagery layer.
 Click the checkbox next to the Google Imagery/NICFI imagery layer to turn it off.
 This will reveal the Landsat imagery layer below.